biratdevpoudel/Web-Technology/README.md

-**This repo is created for Web-Technology assignments and lab-works**
+**This repo is created for Web-Technology assignments and lab-works.**